-This course is currently under development and will run from March 2019.
-Please register your interest by completing the enquiry form below to be added to the Applicant's Handbook waiting list.
+This course started in March 2019.
+Please register your interest for any new intakes by completing the enquiry form below to be added to the Applicant's Handbook waiting list.
 This way you will be sent full details on the next course as soon as they are released.

 The Royal Botanic Garden Edinburgh (RBGE) Diploma in Garden History is the ideal specialist course in the history of British gardens.
 It offers a wonderful blend of online learning in your own time, coupled with study days here at RBGE.
 We cover the development and influence of heritage gardens, their design and conservation, and the plants and techniques that made them.

 Based at the Royal Botanic Garden Edinburgh, which was founded in 1670, the Diploma in Garden History course provides an ideal opportunity to gain a solid foundation in this subject.
 After tracing the progress and changes of gardening styles in Britain, the student will explore in more detail such important aspects as the fundamental influence of Italian gardens In Britain and also the progress and development of garden features such as lawns, knot gardens and parterres.

 The investigation of the introduction and cultivation of exotic flowers and fruit, including pineapples and orchids, as well as historic pruning and training techniques, provides an unusually broad spectrum to the diploma; it also affords valuable experience for those wishing to work in heritage gardening.
 A unit on Victorian horticulture provides scope for the study of the incredibly diverse and rapidly changing horticultural tastes of the nineteenth century whilst the Conservation of Historic gardens and Designed Landscapes unit applies knowledge from across the course to address the challenges of the evaluation and conservation of our historic garden heritage.